Integration questions in separably good characteristics: Springer isomorphisms and -formalism

-Let us stress out that if $G$ is any reductive $k$-group over an algebraically closed field of characteristic $p>\h(G)$ (for $\h(G)$ being the Coxeter number of $G$), J-P. Serre shows in \cite[Part II, Lecture 2, Theorem 3]{SER1} that there exists a unique Springer isomorphim $\exp : \mathcal{N}_{\red}(\mathfrak{g}) \rightarrow \mathcal{V}_{\red}(G)$ which is nothing but the classical exponential map truncated at the power $p$ (as under this assumption, any $p$-nilpotent element has $p$-nilpotency order equals to $1$, see \cite[4.4 Corollary]{MAUS}).
-He moreover shows that for any Borel subgroup $B \subset G$ this unique Springer isomorphism induces an isomorphism of algebraic groups $\exp_B : (\radu(B), \circ) \rightarrow \Rad_U(B)$ where $\radu(B)$ is the Lie algebra of the unipotent radical of $B$, endowed with the group structure induced by the Baker--Campbell--Hausdorff law, and $\Rad_U(B)$ is the unipotent radical of $B$.
-The reader might also a be referred to a recent article from V. Balaji, P. Deligne and A. J. Parameswaran \cite[\S 6]{BDP} for a detailed construction of this group isomorphism.
-This, combined with corollary \ref{corollaire_LMT} actually allows to integrate restricted $p$-nil Lie subalgebras of $\mathfrak{g}$:
+Let us first consider the case $p>\h(G)$ to remind the reader of the construction of such group isomorphisms $\exp_B$ where $B \subset G$ is a Borel subgroup, and how this leads to integration results.
+In this settings, the reader might also be referred to a recent article of V. Balaji, P. Deligne and A. J. Parameswaran (see \cite[\S 6]{BDP}) for a detailed construction of the group isomorphism $\exp_B : \mathfrak{u_b}\rightarrow U_B$.
+This, combined with Corollary \ref{corollaire_LMT}, actually allows to integrate restricted $p$-nil $p$-Lie subalgebras of $\mathfrak{g}$: